 Reduced responsiveness or fading.
 If your brakes are not as responsive as they should be or if the pedal feels spongy or sinks toward the floor, this could be an indication of a leak in the braking system.
 One tell tale sign of a brake fluid leak is the presence of a small puddle of fluid when the car is parked.
 Brake fluid looks similar to fresh motor oil, but with a less slimy texture.

 Noise from the wheels when you brake.
 Do you have a high-pitched screeching sound when you apply your brakes?
-This may well be a sign that the pads are worn and need replacing.
+This may be a sign that the pads are worn and need replacing.

 One exception is if your car has been sitting after being exposed to water, such as from rain or from washing it.
-The moisture can cause a thin layer of rust to develop on the brake units.
+The moisture can cause a thin layer of rust to develop on the brake discs/drums.
 This is normal.
 When you first apply the brakes, the pads pressing on the rust-covered rotors may cause a squeal for a few stops until the rust is worn off and then the sound will disappear.

 TOWER GARAGE TIP